emilhe/terracotta-dash-example/readme.md

-The repository holds a small example of a Python stack that enables visualization of geospatial raster data.
+This repository holds a small example of a Python stack that enables visualization of geospatial raster data.
 It consists of three main elements,

-1) A few scripts that converts wrib2 files / numpy arrays into [cloud optimized geotiff](https://www.cogeo.org/) (COG)
+1) A few scripts that convert wrib2 files / numpy arrays into [cloud optimized geotiff](https://www.cogeo.org/) (COG)
 2) A script that launches a [Terracotta](https://github.com/DHI-GRAS/terracotta) tile server to serve the geotiff files
 3) A demo application written in [Dash](https://plotly.com/dash/) that visualizes the data using the [dash-leaflet](https://github.com/thedirtyfew/dash-leaflet) library